cssmillie/StrainFinder/README.md

 ```

+**This is only an example showing the syntax.
+To obtain better estimates, you often need to run Strain Finder for a longer period of time.**

 This command reads the alignment data from aln.cpickle (or em.cpickle if it exists).
 It estimates strains from --max\_reps 10 initial conditions, keeping the 3 best estimates.
 Each search terminates after the local convergence criteria (specified by --dtol and --ntol) have been met, or if the --max\_time limit of 3600 seconds has been reached.
 New searches started with the --converge command will pick up where the last search left off.
 It saves the results in em.cPickle and writes the strain profiles to otu\_table.txt.
 For parallelization, you can submit many identical jobs and they will optimize different estimates, communicating via log.txt.

-**HOWEVER, THIS IS ONLY AN EXAMPLE SHOWING THE SYNTAX.
-To obtain good estimates, you often need to run Strain Finder  for a long time.
-For example, to estimate strains for 649 reference genomes across 100+ samples, I used 100-200 cores for over 48 hours.
-If you are not getting good results, please try running Strain Finder for longer, especially if you have a big alignment or a large number of strains.**

 ## Preprocessing